10 Best Physics Schools in The World

 - The Teen series is for the humanities or social science student

 - The "20" series is an algebra-based sequence for life science and pre-medical students

 - The "40" series is a calculus-based sequence for most physical science and engineering students

 - The “60” series is for students with significant preparation in physics and calculus

 Stanford has limited scholarships for international students.
-It has limited financial aid for international students and it is offered only if the student requests for it at the time of admissions.
+It has limited financial aid for international students, and it is offered only if the student requests it at the time of admission.

 You must apply to the Office of Undergraduate Admissions as the Physics Department does not admit students directly.
-As an undergraduate in Physics at Berkley, you will learn the basics of physics through introductory course work and thereafter pursue research with the best global research groups.
-In recent years, over half of the students who come here to study physics pursue higher studies in physics and affiliated subjects.
-Others work in high tech industries or as management consultants, and some join a medical school.
-The University strives to inculcate in their majors, strong mathematical and analytical skills, good laboratory skills, and a well-grounded understanding of the fundamental laws that govern the universe.
+As an undergraduate in Physics at Berkley, you will learn physics basics through introductory course work and, after that, pursue research with the best global research groups.
+Over half of the students who come here to study physics pursue higher studies in physics and affiliated subjects in recent years.
+Others work in high-tech industries or as management consultants, and some join a medical school.
+The University strives to inculcate in its majors strong mathematical and analytical skills, good laboratory skills, and a well-grounded understanding of the fundamental laws that govern the universe.